Job configuration upload type FTP (FTP jobs)

 Jobs with the FTP upload type provide access to an FTP server.

-- In the menu tab, click on Create or drag & drop the components into the Jobs section.
+2. In the menu tab, click on Create or drag-and-drop the components into the Jobs section.

-- Make sure the desired settings are in place for the following sections: General, Notification, Upload and compare, and Create a version automatically after job run.
+4. Configure the settings for the following sections: General, Notification, Upload and compare, Create a version automatically after job run.
 The Notification and Create a version automatically after job run sections are only displayed if the necessary settings have been implemented.

 FTP settings